 - Daily vegetable options are bundled into all grab and go meals available to students

-- White milk is placed in front of other beverages
+- White milk is available daily

 - Menus will be posted on Dream Diné Charter School website and will include nutrient content and ingredients.